CERN/CTW/mods/ctw_technologies/README.txt

 	benefits = { BenefitDef, ... }
 	-- See 'BenefitDef'

+	year = <n>
+	-- The year of the technology.
+Determines where in the tree it is placed horizontally.

-	min_tree_level = <n>
+	tree_level = <n>
-	-- Optional, if specified tells the minimum level at which this element will be -- positioned in the tree.
-Defaults to 0
+	-- On which level (column) in the tree to place the node.

 	tree_line = <n>
-	-- Optional, on which line to place the node
+	-- On which line (row) to place the node.

 	tree_conn_loc = <llvl>
 	-- optional, between which nodes to place the bend